District Policy

 4.4.2.
 Determine whether the child is in need of protection, i.e., conduct his/her own investigation

 4.6.
-School employees shall not contact the parents, relatives, friends, neighbors, etc. for the purpose of determining the cause of the injury and/or apparent neglect.
+School employees shall not contact the parents, guardians, relatives, friends, neighbors, etc. for any reason, including to determine the cause of the injury and/or apparent neglect.
+Investigation by education personnel prior to submitting a report should not go beyond that necessary to support a reason to believe that a reportable problem exists.
 Contact with the parents shall be handled by the Division of Family Services or the police department, not by the school.

 4.7.
 School personnel should refer to the possible signs and symptoms of abuse or neglect in Rules and Procedures Section 5 for help in determining if the child may have been physically or sexually abused or neglected.

-4.8.1.
-A child being interviewed has the right, if he/she chooses, to select a support person to be present in the interview.
-The support person is there only to provide support to the child.
-They are not to take part in the questioning or to coach the child's answers.
+4.10.
+A child being interviewed has the right to select a friendly adult to be present in the interview.
+The friendly adult is there only to provide support for the child.
+They are not there to take part in the questioning or to coach the child's answer.

-4.9.2.
+4.11.
 Any documents shared with the school regarding an investigation are to be kept as confidential as School Record Policy permits, and are to be kept in a locked file.
-(See 62A-4a-412 for confidentiality and penalties).

 5. Indicators: